 Or maybe they know he’s Arya’s boo now therefore his plotline is protected for future purposes.

 The same goes for many other characters that you just knew wouldn’t die this episode.

 Their stories are protected.

-Lyanna Mormonts fate was sealed the moment she refused to stay in the crypts and Jorahs when he picked up that sword from Sam.
-Still my baby girls Lyanna is the best and she went out in big big big style.
+Lyanna Mormont’s fate was sealed the moment she refused to stay in the crypts and Jorahs when he picked up that sword from Sam.
+Still my baby girls Lyanna is the best and she went out in a big big big style.

 Theons death was sort of useless this way.
-What did he expected to happen when he ran to the Night king like that?
-You can argue he was just trying to buy Arya some time or that he was fulfilling his destiny.
+What did he expect to happen when he ran to the Night king like that?
+You can argue he was just trying to buy Arya sometime or that he was fulfilling his destiny.
 But he had no idea Arya was coming and therefore his suicide mission left Bran on the open.

-Theon Greyjos character developement was piece of art and he will be missed.
+Theon Greyjos character development was a piece of art and he will be missed.

-You remember last episode right ?
-The “crypts are the safest” were mentioned at least three times.
-Of course the death from the crypts would rise.
+You remember the last episode right?
+The “crypts are the safest” was mentioned at least three times.
+Of course, the death from the crypts would rise.
 So obvious.
 Next.

-Both Danny and Jon played very small role in this episodes.
+Both Danny and Jon played a very small role in these episodes.
 Sure they did some badass shits like Danny fighting in combat besides never training or Jon having a screaming match with a dragon.
 I was expecting much more from both of them.

 My humble prediction was that Jon or Danny or preferably both would kill the Night king.
 You know to fulfill the Azor Ahai prophecy.
 I never imagined it would be Arya and I feel kind of ashamed for underestimating her this way.